Will-Borges/AMXProductsCatalog/README.md

   - URL: /v1/Stock/UpdateItemStock?id=75046&quantity=12

 ## Order
--	O pedido é realizado encima dos itens do estoque e atualiza o estoque conforme o pedido for confirmado.
+-	The order is made based on the items in the inventory and updates the inventory as the order is confirmed.

--	O pedido só pode ser realizado e confirmado pelo vendedor (‘seller’) ou pelo administrador (‘admin’).
+-	The order can only be placed and confirmed by the seller ('seller') or by the administrator ('admin').

-- **Existe quatro status para o pedido**:
+- **There are four statuses for the order.**:
-  - Pending = 1: Status atualizado quando existe algum problema no pedido.
+  - Pending = 1: Status updated when there is an issue with the order.
-  - Processing = 2: Status atualizado quando o pedido é criado com sucesso, indica que o pedido não foi confirmado ainda, com a ideia de mostrar para o cliente o pedido e os valores, para somente após isso realizar a confirmação.
+  - Processing = 2: Status updated when the order is successfully created, indicating that the order has not been confirmed yet.
+This allows showing the order and its values to the customer before confirming it.
-  - Confirmed = 3: Status atualizado quando o pedido é confirmado pelo cliente.
+  - Confirmed = 3: Status updated when the order is confirmed by the customer.
-  - Canceled = 4: Status atualizado quando o pedido é cancelado pelo cliente.
+  - Canceled = 4: Status updated when the order is canceled by the customer.

 - **CreateOrder**
   - Method: POST
-  - Responsável por criar um pedido, passando no body o id do item e a quantidade que deseja comprar.
-Após criar o pedido o status do pedido fica como ‘Processing’.
+  - Responsible for creating an order, passing in the request body the ID of the item and the quantity the customer wishes to purchase.
+After creating the order, the status of the order is set to 'Processing'.
   - URL: /v1/Order/CreateOrder
   - Body:
     ```json